gopro/labs/docs/control/precisiontime_utc/README.md

         }
 </style>

-# Precision Date and Time (Local)
+# Precision Date and Time (UTC)

-Simply point your Labs enabled camera at this animated QR Code, to set your date and time very accurately to local time.
+Simply point your Labs enabled camera at this animated QR Code, to set your date and time very accurately to UTC time.
 This is particularly useful for multi-camera shoots, as it helps synchronize the timecode between cameras.
 As the camera's internal clock will drift slowly over time, use this QR Code just before your multi-camera shoot for the best synchronization.

 <center>
 <div id="qrcode"></div>